-The brain can be affected by non-NSCLC brain mets may appear long after lung cancer has been diagnosed. small cell lung cancer if cancer cells from the lungs travel through the body Other times, it is found at the same to the brain and begin to grow.
-This is time as lung cancer.
-Sometimes people notice symptoms from brain mets called brain metastasis or brain mets.
-This is not brain cancer.
-It is lung canbefore they have symptoms from lung cer that has spread to the brain. cancer.
-After lung cancer is diagnosed, you will have regular scans to look for mets and in its earliest stage.
+NSCLC brain mets may appear long after lung cancer has been diagnosed.
+Other times, it is found at the same time as lung cancer.
+Sometimes people notice symptoms from brain mets before they have symptoms from lung cancer.
+After lung cancer is diagnosed, you will have regular scans to look for mets.